n3o-d4rk3r/SUBian-Students-Assistant/README.md

 Please make sure to update tests as appropriate.

 ### Bugs
-- Chat (Still not available yet).
+- Project file upcomming (Still not available yet).
-- Search (Search works by username only because of firebase's API limitation).

 ### Todos

- - Add Chat
+ - Just awesome
  - Add Night Mode
- - Alot of new features
+ - A lot of new features

 License
 ----